sidechained/TrainingTheBeagle/README.md

-* Training The Beagle
+# Training The Beagle

-BEAGLEBEAGLEBEAGLE

 A project about learning how to use the Beaglebone Black, by Jonas Hummel and Graham Booth and make it easy to reproduce the lessons in the future

-** Topic List
+## Topic List

 Here are a list of topics for possible future sessions:

--- How to run sounds on top of what the beagle is running at startup -- Battery power: finding good solutions for creating a mobile device -- Wifi communication (dongles)
+- How to run sounds on top of what the beagle is running at startup
+- Battery power: finding good solutions for creating a mobile device
+- Wifi communication (dongles)
--- Approaches to automatic startup (Graham's init script approach v Fredrik's crontab approach) -- Revisiting Chinese Whispers Networking classes to create adhoc networks of several beagles
+- Approaches to automatic startup (Graham's init script approach v Fredrik's crontab approach)
+- Revisiting Chinese Whispers Networking classes to create adhoc networks of several beagles

-** Schedule:
+## Schedule:

--- Skype again Wed May 28th (possibly, if Jonas' solves Batch error) -- Skype again Mon June 2nd
+- Skype again Wed May 28th (possibly, if Jonas' solves Batch error)
+- Skype again Mon June 2nd
--- Graham leaves on July 6th, how many sessions do we want to do before then, and what can we realistically cover?
+- Graham leaves on July 6th, how many sessions do we want to do before then, and what can we realistically cover?

-** References:
+## References:

--- This follows a long a project by redfrik @ Udk: https://github.com/redFrik/udk11-portable_sonification_projects/
+- This follows a long a project by redfrik @ Udk: https://github.com/redFrik/udk11-portable_sonification_projects/

 Jonas develops another beagle board there to be used for a mobile networking device, running supercollider, audioprocessing, networking to connect to a central "Republic-like" Server.